ninetynin/slcm_notifs/README.md

 3. run the main.py file and you are good to go
 4. If you are working on other branches which have git-crypt encryption enabled make sure to read how to set it up [here](https://github.com/ninetynin/slcm_notifs/blob/5-sessionjson-encryption-issue-with-github-actions/docs/README-GIT-CRYPT.md) and make sure to not push your git-crypt encrypted key and for testing make sure to convert the secret into base64 and upload it as a secret

-Currently only [branch](https://github.com/ninetynin/slcm_notifs/tree/local-cronjob) is running in local since there are issues with git-crypt encryption with workflow.
+Currently only [branch](https://github.com/ninetynin/slcm_notifs/tree/local-cronjob) is running in local(every 1hr when the user is logged in) since there are issues with git-crypt encryption with workflow.